What’s a Zero-Day Attack? A Diagram of the Vulnerability Timeline

 TL;DR:

-What's a 'Zero-Day' Attack?
+What's a Zero-Day Attack?

 A zero-day attack is malware discovered “in the wild” that leverages a known but as yet unfixed vulnerability in software.
 Typically, anti-malware tools are unaware of the malware and/or the vulnerability.
-The term comes from having “zero days” to fix it before damage can occur.
+The term comes from having zero days to fix it before damage can occur.

 Vulnerabilities exist

-Who discovers the vulnerability first is important.
+Now, who discovers the vulnerability first — that’s important.

 The vulnerability timeline